jfjordanfarr/mdmd/AgentOps/02_CURRENT_SESSION_STATE.md

 - **Agent Version:** GitHub Copilot
 - **LLM Used:** Copilot's internal model
-- **Current Overall Goal:** Synchronize MDMD repository specifications and directive implementations with comprehensive improvements developed in Open Sprunk Framework project.
-- **Current Sub-Task:** Update core MDMD specification and primitive directives to match enhanced recursive bilayer/strata model with improved ID conventions and cross-reference patterns.
+- **Current Overall Goal:** Ensure robust and functional MDMD project infrastructure, including documentation deployment.
+- **Current Sub-Task:** Fix MyST build errors (invalid nav URLs and frontmatter) and then troubleshoot GitHub Pages 404 error.
-- **Current Focus Document:** `MDMD_Specification/MDMD.md`, `MDMD_Specification/Primitives/UnitDirective.myst.md`, `MDMD_Specification/Primitives/CompositionDirective.myst.md`.
+- **Current Focus Document:** `docs/myst.yml`, `docs/Compositions/index.md`, `/.github/workflows/docs.yml`.
-- **Overall Plugin Progress:** Plugin loads and executes!
-Previous session achieved working MyST plugin with correct option parsing.
-Current task is to upgrade specifications to enhanced model.
+- **Overall Plugin Progress:** Plugin core functionality established.
+Documentation build and deployment is the current focus.

 ## Log of Key Actions / Decisions / Issues (Newest First)

+- **2025-06-04 - MyST build errors identified.**
+  - Invalid nav URLs in `docs/myst.yml`.
+  - Invalid YAML frontmatter in `docs/Compositions/index.md`.
+  - Added `--html` flag to `myst build` command in `docs.yml`.
+- **2025-06-04 - Troubleshooting GitHub Pages 404 error.**
+  - Removed duplicate workflow file `/.github/workflows/github-pages`.
+  - Initial check of `docs/_build/site/` revealed missing `index.html` at the root.
+  - Attempted rebuilds encountered issues with command execution pathing and missing `--html` flag.
+- **2025-06-04 - NEW TASK INITIATED: Troubleshoot GitHub Pages 404 error.** User reports that despite a seemingly successful workflow run (`docs.yml`), the GitHub Pages site shows a 404 error.
+Two workflow files exist: `docs.yml` and `github-pages` (the latter likely without a `.yml` extension).
-- **2025-06-02 - NEW TASK INITIATED: Synchronize MDMD repo with Open Sprunk Framework improvements.** User provided code dump with enhanced MDMD specification featuring recursive bilayer/strata model, improved ID conventions (kebab-case), enhanced cross-reference patterns, and strata-aware architecture (Definition/Vision, Definition/Requirements, Specification/Concepts, Specification/Implementations).
+- **2025-06-02 - PREVIOUS TASK: Synchronize MDMD repo with Open Sprunk Framework improvements.** User provided code dump with enhanced MDMD specification.
+(This task is paused to address Pages issue).
-- **2025-06-01 - PREVIOUS SESSION VICTORY: `myst build` with camelCase YAML frontmatter options in `test-doc.myst.md` and camelCase options in `DirectiveSpec` SUCCEEDED!** Console logs from `run()` methods appeared, confirming options are parsed correctly.
+- **2025-06-01 - PREVIOUS SESSION VICTORY (Local/Build): `myst build` with camelCase YAML frontmatter options in `test-doc.myst.md` and camelCase options in `DirectiveSpec` SUCCEEDED!** Console logs from `run()` methods appeared, confirming options are parsed correctly.
 Plugin functionality established.
-- **2025-06-01 - Plugin loads successfully, directive `run()` methods execute, options parsing works correctly with camelCase YAML frontmatter and camelCase DirectiveSpec options.**

 ## Agent Notes & Reminders (Focus for this Session)

-- **Primary Goal:** Update MDMD repository to match Open Sprunk Framework improvements.
-  - **Task 1:** Replace `MDMD_Specification/MDMD.md` with enhanced recursive bilayer/strata model
-  - **Task 2:** Update `MDMD_Specification/Primitives/UnitDirective.myst.md` with enhanced specification
-  - **Task 3:** Update `MDMD_Specification/Primitives/CompositionDirective.myst.md` with enhanced specification
-  - **Task 4:** Update TypeScript directive implementations to match new specifications
-  - **Task 5:** Validate plugin still builds and works with MyST after updates
+- **Primary Goal:** Resolve the 404 error on the GitHub Pages site.
+  - **Task 1:** Fix errors in `docs/myst.yml` (nav URLs) and `docs/Compositions/index.md` (frontmatter).
+  - **Task 2:** Ensure `docs/_build/site/` contains the necessary `index.html` file at its root after a successful build.
+  - **Task 3:** Verify the GitHub Actions workflow (`docs.yml`) correctly builds, uploads, and deploys the artifact.
+  - **Task 4:** Check GitHub Pages settings in the repository.

-## Key Improvements from Open Sprunk Framework:
+## Key Information from User:

-1. **Recursive Bilayer/Strata Model**: Four semantic strata (Definition/Vision, Definition/Requirements, Specification/Concepts, Specification/Implementations) with recursive bilayer within each stratum
-2. **Enhanced ID Conventions**: Kebab-case format for IDs with optional human-readable `title` attributes
-3. **Improved Cross-Reference Patterns**: Comprehensive linking strategies with unidirectional dependency flow and strategic bidirectional navigation
-4. **Strata-Aware Content**: Different content patterns and expectations based on stratum and directive type
-5. **Enhanced DirectiveSpec Contracts**: Detailed option specifications, enhanced parsing logic, improved AST node structures
+- GitHub Pages is configured to deploy using GitHub Actions.
+- The `docs.yml` workflow has run.
+- The deployed site shows a 404 error, indicating `index.html` is not found at the root.
+- Previous local builds and previews of the documentation were successful.
+- User recalls using a `--html` flag with `myst build` previously.

 ## Immediate Next Step for AI Assistant

-1. **Update `MDMD_Specification/MDMD.md`** with the enhanced recursive bilayer/strata model from Open Sprunk Framework
-2. **Update `MDMD_Specification/Primitives/UnitDirective.myst.md`** with enhanced unit directive specification
-3. **Update `MDMD_Specification/Primitives/CompositionDirective.myst.md`** with enhanced composition directive specification
-4. **Update TypeScript directive implementations** (`src/directives/unitDirective.ts` and `src/directives/compositionDirective.ts`) to match new specifications
-5. **Test build pipeline** (`npm run clean && npm run build`) to ensure no regressions
-6. **Test MyST functionality** (`myst build test-doc.myst.md --html`) to verify plugin still works correctly
+1. Correct the `nav` URLs in `docs/myst.yml`.
+2. Correct the YAML frontmatter in `docs/Compositions/index.md`.
+3. Perform a clean build of the documentation using `npx myst build --html` in the `docs` directory.
+4. Inspect the contents of `docs/_build/site/` to confirm `index.html` is present.
+5. Review the `docs.yml` workflow for any subtle issues related to artifact path or deployment.
-7. **Update Session State** with progress and results
+6. Update Session State with findings and next actions.

 # Current Session State

-## Current Task - COMPLETED! 🎉
-Successfully set up GitHub Pages documentation pipeline for the MDMD project with custom MyST directives (`{unit}` and `{composition}`) rendering support.

-## MAJOR MILESTONE ACHIEVED
-✅ Documentation site renders beautifully in browser with custom MDMD directives working perfectly!

-## Completed Tasks
-1. ✅ Created documentation index structure (docs/index.md)
-2. ✅ Set up GitHub Actions pipeline for GitHub Pages deployment (.github/workflows/docs.yml)
-3. ✅ Configured MyST build system to render MDMD custom directives (docs/myst.yml)
-4. ✅ Created section index files for Concepts/, Units/, and Compositions/
-5. ✅ Added symbolic link to MDMD_Specification in docs folder
-6. ✅ Fixed directive syntax errors in documentation files
-7. ✅ Successfully built documentation locally with MyST
-8. ✅ Fixed corrupted documentation files from manual edits
-9. ✅ Verified documentation renders properly in browser - HUGE SUCCESS!

 ## Current Task
-Update .gitignore to exclude build artifacts and temporary files that shouldn't be version controlled.
+Fix MyST build errors and then troubleshoot and resolve the 404 error for the GitHub Pages documentation site.

+## Problem Statement
+MyST build process is failing due to invalid nav URLs in `docs/myst.yml` and incorrect YAML frontmatter in `docs/Compositions/index.md`.
+These issues need to be resolved before we can confirm if `index.html` is generated correctly for GitHub Pages deployment.

-## Files Identified for .gitignore
+## Files Involved
-- `_build/` directories (both root and docs/_build/)
-- `docs/_build/site/` with generated files like myst.xref.json, config.json
-- `tsconfig.tsbuildinfo` (TypeScript build cache)
-- MyST build artifacts and cache files
+- `docs/myst.yml` (Contains invalid nav URLs)
+- `docs/Compositions/index.md` (Contains invalid YAML frontmatter)
+- `/.github/workflows/docs.yml` (Workflow for building and deploying docs)
+- `docs/_build/site/` (Expected location of built static site files)

 ## Next Steps
-1. ✅ Examine current git status to see unwanted tracked files
-2. Update .gitignore to exclude build directories and artifacts
-3. Clean up any files that shouldn't be tracked
-4. Validate GitHub Pages deployment workflow
-5. Document the successful pipeline
+1.  **Fix `docs/myst.yml`:** Correct `nav` URLs to be valid relative paths.
+2.  **Fix `docs/Compositions/index.md`:** Correct the `title` in the YAML frontmatter.
+3.  **Rebuild Documentation:** Execute `cd docs && npx myst build --html`.
+4.  **Verify Build Output:** Check if `docs/_build/site/index.html` exists.
+5.  **Analyze Workflow & MyST Config:** If `index.html` is still missing or issues persist, re-examine `docs.yml` and `docs/myst.yml`.
+6.  **Check GitHub Pages Settings:** Confirm settings in the repository.
+7.  **Propose Further Fixes:** Based on findings, suggest modifications.
+8.  **Update Session State:** Document actions taken and outcomes.

-## Technical Notes
+## Technical Notes from Previous Session (May need re-evaluation)
-- MyST builds to _build/site/ directory successfully
+- MyST builds to `_build/site/` directory successfully.
+(This needs to be confirmed for the current build being deployed, specifically the presence of `index.html` at the root).
 - Plugin loads: "mdmd-primitives (dist/index.mjs) loaded: 2 directives"
-- Custom {unit} and {composition} directives render correctly in browser
+- Custom {unit} and {composition} directives render correctly in browser (This was likely a local preview).
-- Documentation site architecture is complete and functional
-- Build artifacts like myst.xref.json should not be version controlled

-## Session Context
-- Documentation pipeline is FULLY FUNCTIONAL and renders beautifully
-- Major milestone achieved - custom MDMD directives working in production
-- Focus now on cleanup and final deployment preparation